d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 ## Initializing the Model Parameters

-Next, we initialize the model parameters for an RNN model.
+Next, we initialize the model parameters for the RNN model.
 The number of hidden units `num_hiddens` is a tunable hyperparameter.
 When training language models, the inputs and outputs are from the same vocabulary.
 Hence, they have the same dimension,